anandprabhakar0507/html-handbook/4-The-document-heading.md

 </html>
 ```

-The `media` attribute allows to load different stylesheets depending on the device capabilities:
+The `media` attribute allows the loading of different stylesheets depending on the device capabilities:

 ```html
 <link href="file.css" media="screen" rel="stylesheet">